Magnus Attefall

 Water treatment compatibility

-GX60 can handle oxidizing chemicals used in water treatment.
+GX60 can handle oxidising chemicals used in water treatment.

-GX30 does not support such treatments, which can be a limitation in maintaining hygiene standards in humidification systems.
+GX30 does not support such treatments, which can limit the ability to maintain hygiene standards in humidification systems.

 The conclusion from Munters’ study